Locate a grave MUSEUM OF THE FALLEN

 Vanished Worlds

-The patchwork of Celtic tribes whose last great revolt under Vercingetorix ended at Alesia, leaving Gaul to become Roman.
+The patchwork of Celtic tribes whose last great revolt under Vercingetorix ended at Alesia in 52 BCE, leaving Gaul to Julius Caesar's conquest and Roman rule.

 500 BCE died 50 BCE · 450 years